bordoley/reactive-js/docs/modules/_functions_.md

 Ƭ **TypePredicate**: *function*

-A type guard function that performs a runtime check that guarantees that guarantees `v` if of type `TB`.
+A type guard function that performs a runtime check guaranteeing `v` is of type `TB`.

 **`returns`** `true` if v is an instance of type `TB`, otherwise false.